 Email: jhanteigh at quirkbooks.com

 Rick Chillot (Senior Editor) is interested in fiction and non-fiction, for adults or kids, that intersects with pop culture, sci-fi, comics and superheroes, comedy, and/or weirdness.
 Especially likes projects with potential for a prominent visual or graphic component.
 Please no zombies or poetry, no parody books that don’t have real content, no picture books if there’s not an artist attached.
 Graphic novel pitches welcome.
 Don’t just send an idea, send a full outline, sample chapters, or manuscript.
-Don’t query about whether or not you should send something, just send something.
+Email submissions preferred; response time for mailed submissions will be significantly longer.

 Email: rick at quirkbooks.com

 Blair Thornburgh (Senior Editor) is interested in high-concept fiction and non-fiction for teens and adults with a humorous, geeky, and/or feminist bent.
 In YA fiction, she’s seeking manuscripts with a strong, preferably comedic voice and a fresh premise (no dystopias, please).
 In adult fiction, she's looking for next-gen chick lit, genre fiction that's light and accessible to mainstream readers, and anything with a playful high concept.
 In non-fiction, she's looking for projects involving women and feminism, geeky stuff and pop culture, or anything that will appeal to quote-unquote millennials.
 She is actively seeking authors from diverse backgrounds.
 Definitely query her if you have: